darrenjw/jax-smfsb/README.md

 ## SMfSB code in Python+JAX

-Python code relating to the book *Stochastic Modelling for Systems Biology, third edition*.
+Python code relating to the book [Stochastic Modelling for Systems Biology, third edition](https://github.com/darrenjw/smfsb/).

 There is a regular Python+Numpy package on PyPI, [smfsb](https://pypi.org/project/smfsb/), which has complete coverage of the book.
-If you are new to the book and/or this codebase, that is probably a better place to start.
+If you are new to the book and/or this codebase, that is probably a simpler/better place to start.

-**This package is currently a WIP**, but in any case will only ever cover the *core simulation and inference algorithms* from the book.
-However, these core algorithms will run very fast, using [JAX](https://jax.readthedocs.io/).
+*This* package covers all of the *core simulation and inference algorithms* from the book, including the parsing of SBML and SBML-shorthand models.
+These core algorithms will run very fast, using [JAX](https://jax.readthedocs.io/).
+Computationally intensive algorithms will typically run between 50 and 150 times faster than they would using the regular `smfsb` package, even without a GPU.
 You must install JAX (which is system dependent), before attempting to install this package.
-See the JAX documentation for details.
+See the JAX documentation for details, but for a CPU-only installation, it should be as simple as `pip install jax`.

 Once you have JAX installed and working correctly, you can install this package with:
 ```bash